bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/insight4-vision.md

+---
+title: "Vision"
+---
 # Insight 4: Vision

 > *Symphony of Sight*

 The last insight in the numbered order is Vision.
-Its spectogram was found in the song 'DIg It'.
+Its spectrogram was found in the song 'DIg It'.
+While the official BMTH Discord server has channels for connection, empathy and purpose, the channel for the last insight (vision) has been named "creativity".

 ***